Nathan Cleary: 2020

 In round 12, Cleary scored one try and kicked seven goals as Penrith defeated Manly 42–12 at Brookvale Oval.

 In the 2020 qualifying final against the Sydney Roosters, Cleary scored a hat-trick and kicked a field goal in Penrith's 29–28 victory.

+Cleary was fined $10,000 by the NRL on 28 April 2020 after breaking isolation protocols during the COVID-19 pandemic when a photo of him at his home with a group of women on Anzac Day was uploaded to social media.
+A video of the event contradicted his apology, so he received a two-match ban as well as a $30,000 fine.

 Cleary played a total of 21 games for Penrith in the 2020 NRL season including the grand final.
 He threw a pass in the first half of the match which was intercepted by Melbourne winger Suliasi Vunivalu who raced away to score a try at a pivotal moment in the game, but scored a last minute try and kicked two goals in the 26–20 loss.

 Cleary was selected by New South Wales for the 2020 State of Origin series.
 He played poorly in the game 1 loss, with Andrew Johns calling for him to be dropped.
 Roy Masters said, "Cleary has a weakness and the Maroons have identified it.
 Cleary's below-par performances in the NRL grand final and the first State of Origin match are directly related to the pressure imposed on his kicking game."
 He was awarded man of the match in game 2 of the series, where he was praised for his exceptional kicking game, but another loss in game 3 saw a shock 2-1 series defeat.
 He said after, "2020 as a whole has been a roller coaster, really.
 I've ridden the highs and lows.
 I've lost some pretty big games in the last month."